BBCnewslondon/BBCnewslondon/README.md

 ## 🚀 Featured Projects

-- [Project Alpha](https://github.com/BBCnewslondon/ProjectAlpha) &mdash; A Python toolkit for data exploration and visualization.
+- [My website](https://github.com/BBCnewslondon/My-portfolio-website) &mdash; A portfolio website which showcases all the things I've made, as well as showcasing my javascript.
-- [WebXpress](https://github.com/BBCnewslondon/WebXpress) &mdash; A modern web app starter template using React and Node.js.
+- [The Lorenz attractor](https://github.com/BBCnewslondon/The_Lorenz_attractor) &mdash; A python project in which the famous chaos theory equation is plotted in 3d.
+As well as the double pendulum

 ---